Prime Minister of Israel

 Professor Eugene Kandel is the CEO of the Start-Up Nation Central, a non-profit dedicated to strengthening Israel’s innovation ecosystem and connecting the world business, government, and NGO leaders to the people and technologies in Israel that can help them solve their most pressing problems.
-Between 2009 and 2015 Professor Kandel served as the Head of the National Economic Council and as the Economic Adviser to the Prime Minister, and played a central role in all the major decisions on economic policy.
+Between 2009 and 2015 Professor Kandel served as the Head of the National Economic Council and as the Economic Advisor to the Prime Minister, and played a central role in all the major decisions on economic policy.
 Kandel is the Emil Spyer Professor of Economics and Finance at the Hebrew University in Jerusalem.
-He holds a BA and an MA from the Hebrew University, and an MBA and a Ph.D. in Economics from the Graduate School of Business at the University of Chicago.
-Professor Kandel’s primary area of expertise is Financial Markets and Financial Intermediaries, and his research has been published in various world-leading Finance and Economics journals. his research was instrumental in the 1997 redesign of the Nasdaq trading rules.
+He holds a BA and an MA from the Hebrew University, and an MBA and Ph.D. in Economics from the Graduate School of Business at the University of Chicago.
+Professor Kandel’s primary area of expertise is in Financial Markets and Financial Intermediaries, and his research has been published in various world-leading Finance and Economics journals.

-Dr. Bracha Halaf is the Chief Scientist, at the Ministry of Energy.
-Dr. Halaf holds Ph.D in Biophysics from the Weizmann Institute of Science, and M.Sc. and B.Sc. in Chemical Engineering from Ben- Gurion University of the Negev.
-Bracha also serves as the Senior Manager of Oil Replacement, the Head of the National Coal Ash Board, a member of the Natural Gas Authority Council, and board member of the Israel-U.S BSF and BIRD-ENERGY.
+Dr. Bracha Halaf is the Chief Scientist at the Ministry of Energy.
+Dr. Halaf holds a Ph.D in Biophysics from the Weizmann Institute of Science, and M.Sc. and B.Sc. in Chemical Engineering from Ben- Gurion University of the Negev.
+Bracha also serves as the Senior Manager of Oil Replacement, the Head of the National Coal Ash Board, a member of the Natural Gas Authority Council, and Board Member of the Israel-U.S BSF and BIRD-ENERGY.
 Dr. Halaf is a member of the National Council for Advancement of Women in Science and Technology.
-She lives in Rehovot with her husband and 3 daughters.

 Director General, Ministry of Environmental Protection

-Director General of the Ministry of Environmental Protection and a former entrepreneur and hi-tech CEO.
-Dancziger was born in Kfar Etzion.
-He enlisted in a pilots' course, and then continued with the Sayeret Matkal commando unit, before joining the paratroopers' sabotage squad, where he served as a team commander and deputy commander of the unit.
-In the reserves he served as the commander of a paratroopers unit.
-Dancziger studied in Ben-Gurion University, and founded and managaed Digital Fuel, which developed products for massive companies and was ultimately sold to VMware.
+Director General of the Ministry of Environmental Protection and a former Entrepreneur and Hi-tech CEO, Dancziger was born in Kfar Etzion.
+He enlisted in a pilots' course, and then continued with the Sayeret Matkal commando unit, before joining the Paratroopers' sabotage squad, where he served as a Team Commander and Deputy Commander of the unit.
+In the reserves he served as the Commander of the Paratroopers unit.
+Dancziger studied at Ben-Gurion University, and founded and managaed Digital Fuel, which developed products for massive companies and was ultimately sold to VMware.
 During that time, he was also a partner in the establishment, investment, and recovery of other hi-tech companies.
 He is the author of "Yozma - Israeli Story" - the story of the creation of a global software company.
-Dancziger was active in the establishment and management of several organizations that work on behalf of children, youth, and families at-risk, as well as for the promotion of employment in the periphery.
 In 2014, he became one of the founders of the Kulanu political party.
 Since 2015, Mr. Dancziger has served as the Director General of the Ministry of Environmental Protection.
-During his tenure, he led the Ministry to the forefront of the governmental stage, to actions and to achievements, including: reducing pollution and environmental risks to the public; reducing social gaps; and leading strategic revolutions in the fields of vehicular pollution, industrial energy production, waste, and more.
+During his tenure, he led the Ministry to the forefront of the governmental stage, to actions and achievements, including: reducing pollution and environmental risks to the public; reducing social gaps; and leading strategic revolutions in the fields of vehicular pollution, industrial energy production, waste, and more.